aws-samples/aws-modernization-workshop-base/content/3_ModuleThree/31_PartnerSetup.ee.md

 {{% notice info %}}
 <p style='text-align: left;'>
-With the exception of _index.md, the module folders and filenames should be changed to better reflect their content, i.e. 1_Planning as the folder and 11_HowToBegin as the first submodule.
+**REMOVE:** With the exception of _index.md, the module folders and filenames should be changed to better reflect their content, i.e. 1_Planning as the folder and 11_HowToBegin as the first submodule.
 Changing the "weight" value of the header is ultimately what reflects the order the modules are presented.
 </p>
 {{% /notice %}}